bowenyi-umich/bowenyi-umich.github.io/_projects/1_project.md

 ---
 layout: page
-title: Podcast Studies
+title: Podcast Studies (Over 3 decades)
 description: Extensive analysis of over 28 million podcasts.
 img: assets/img/2010_2023_series_plot.png
 importance: 1
 category:
 related_publications: To update
 ---
+Timeline: August 2024 - November 2024

-Late August, Ben (my PhD project leader) collected a giant raw dataset of millions of podcasts, with publish dates spanning from early 1990s to now.
-We are curious about how podcasts change over decades, in terms of their popular categories, used languages, explicit status, and even the time span of each podcast.
+Background: From August 2024, my PhD mentor, Ben, undertook the monumental task of gathering a comprehensive raw dataset, which includes millions of podcasts.
+These podcasts, ranging from the early 1990s to the present day, offer a rich tapestry of information.
+We are intrigued by the evolution of podcasts over the decades, especially in terms of their popular categories, languages used, explicit status, and the duration of each podcast.

-I started by analyzing the time span of individual podcasts.
-However, since the "publish date" column had at least 3 different time formats, I cleaned the dataset first and fixed the format.
-Here's the trick I employed:
+Main Content: After importing the .csv file into a data frame (referred to as “df”), we focused on the columns ‘categories’, ‘language’, ‘explicit_x’, and ‘pubDate’.
+Given our interest in the temporal changes in podcasts, my initial task was to clean the “pubDate” column, which contained at least three different time zone formats.
+To resolve this, I devised a pipeline to eliminate all the timezone information from the “pubDate” column.
+The details of this pipeline will follow.

 ```
 # -------- Clean date format: ----------